DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/animation/animation.md

 ---
 ---
 ##### shortDescription
-Specifies animation options.
+Specifies animation properties.

 ---
-To make your gauge "live", enable animation for it by setting the **enabled** option of the **animation** object to **true**.
+To make your gauge "live", enable animation for it by setting the **enabled** property of the **animation** object to **true**.
 In this instance, the gauge indicators will appear in motion.
-In addition, within the **animation** object, you can set an appropriate easing mode using the **easing** option and specify how long the animation should run using the **duration** option.
+In addition, within the **animation** object, you can set an appropriate easing mode using the **easing** property and specify how long the animation should run using the **duration** property.

 ---
 ##### jQuery